petermok-1213/psms/BackendGuide/README.md

-# A demo app using Mongoose/Mongodb as the DB
+# A demo app using Mongoose

 Most of the code is copied from Monash FIT2095 lecture material

-comment is added by me.
+Comments are added by me